thomashk0/advent-of-code/2018/README.md

 # Solutions for the Advent of Code programming puzzles

-This repository contains my solutions to the [Advent of Code 2018](https://adventofcode.com/).
-Solutions are provided "as this", not all of them are cleaned-up neither optimized.

 # Organisation

 Solutions are written in various languages including C++17, Haskell, Python and even Rust!